Why Settle For A Hutch When You Can Have A Warren?

 Up to 20% off promotion is only valid from 19/11/18 – 3/12/18.
 No promo code required.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 Products excluded from this promotion are: The Autodoor, Fido Nook 2 in 1 Luxury Dog Bed and Crate, All Extreme Temperature Jackets and Zippi Mesh Enclosures.
 The discount cannot be transferred to delivery or courses.
 Excludes delivery.
 Offer is only valid on fully priced items and cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Promotions on November 19th, 2018 by linnearask
+This entry was posted in Offers and promotions on November 19th, 2018 by linnearask

 Introducing a new cat or kitten to your resident cat can be quite a daunting situation.
 One thing you don’t want to do is just put them together without any thought or preparation.